GoAbroad

 Ready to Learn More?

-Join a hands-on, personalized internship to help families & indigenous communities develop profitable tourism destinations that preserve local culture & ecosystems.
-The challenge: Guaranda is stunning, both in terms of landscapes & culture.
-However, it's one of Ecuador's least developed regions; 40% of rural people live in poverty & many are forced to cut down the last remaining native forest to farm or leave where they were born to find an income.
-Through this, the culture begins to deteriorate, and unique ecosystems are lost.
-Local people lack the education & resources to find innovative ways to make a dignified living that preserves their culture & landscapes.
-The solution: Community & eco-tourism have the potential to not only provide an income but also have the potential to regenera...
+Join a hands-on, personalized internship to help families and indigenous communities develop profitable tourism destinations that preserve local culture and ecosystems.
+This program is also open to volunteers.
+The challenge: Guaranda is stunning, both in its landscapes and its culture.
+However, it's one of Ecuador's least-developed regions; 40% of rural people live in poverty, and many are forced to cut down the last remaining native forest to farm or to leave where they were born to earn income.
+As a result, the culture begins to deteriorate, and unique ecosystems are lost.
+Local people lack the education and resources to develop innovative ways to earn a dignified living while preserving their culture and landscapes.
+The solution: Community and ecotourism have the potential to not only...

 Related Programs